P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Architecture

 \subsection{PIM Offloading Opportunities with \workname{}}

-The proposed \texttt{W4A8KV4P8} quantization allows memory-bound matrix operations to be efficiently executed on the low-precision PIM hardware, as illustrated in Fig.~\ref{fig:p3_arch}(b).
-During the decoding stage, the host NPU performs all element-wise operations such as RoPE and softmax in high precision, while GEMM/GEMV operators such as linear layers are offloaded to PIM.
+The proposed \texttt{W4A8KV4P8} quantization allows memory-bound matrix operations to be efficiently executed on the low-precision PCU, as illustrated in Fig.~\ref{fig:p3_arch}(b).
+During the decoding stage, the host NPU performs element-wise operations such as RoPE and Softmax in high precision, while GEMM/GEMV operators such as linear layers are offloaded to PIM.
 One exception is ${Q \cdot K^\text{T}}$, whose mapping depends on whether the key cache is quantized pre-RoPE or post-RoPE.
 In the former case, the quantized key cache lacks positional information during decoding, which can produce incorrect outputs if multiplied directly with the query.
 Therefore, an online RoPE operation must be applied to the key cache in each decoding iteration.
-Fortunately, RoPE is essentially an element-wise operation with negligible runtime overhead\cite{flashinfer}.
-Since RoPE is performed on NPU and its outputs are high-precision, we opt to calculate ${Q \cdot K^\text{T}}$ on NPU if the key cache is quantized before RoPE.
-In contrast, the post-RoPE quantized key cache can be directly multiplied with the query, which permits ${Q \cdot K^\text{T}}$ to be computed on low-precision PIM.
+Fortunately, RoPE is essentially a few element-wise operations with negligible runtime overhead\cite{flashinfer}.
+Since RoPE is performed on NPU and its outputs are high-precision, we opt to calculate the following ${Q \cdot K^\text{T}}$ on NPU if the key cache is quantized before RoPE.
+In contrast, the post-RoPE quantized key cache can be directly multiplied with the query, which permits ${Q \cdot K^\text{T}}$ to be computed by the low-precision PCU.